dpgaspar/Flask-AppBuilder/docs/security.rst

 When using self user registration, you can use the following to config further:

-- AUTH_LDAP_UID_FIELD: Default to 'uid' will be used to search the user on the LDAP server.
+:AUTH_LDAP_UID_FIELD: Default to 'uid' will be used to search the user on the LDAP server.
     For MSFT AD you can set it to 'userPrincipalName'

-- AUTH_LDAP_FIRSTNAME_FIELD: Default to 'givenName' will use MSFT AD attribute to register first_name on the db.
+:AUTH_LDAP_FIRSTNAME_FIELD: Default to 'givenName' will use MSFT AD attribute to register first_name on the db.

-- AUTH_LDAP_LASTTNAME_FIELD: Default to 'sn' will use MSFT AD attribute to register last_name on the db.
+:AUTH_LDAP_LASTTNAME_FIELD: Default to 'sn' will use MSFT AD attribute to register last_name on the db.

-- AUTH_LDAP_EMAIL_FIELD: Default to 'mail' will use MSFT AD attribute to register email on the db.
+:AUTH_LDAP_EMAIL_FIELD: Default to 'mail' will use MSFT AD attribute to register email on the db.
     If this attribute is null the framework will register <username + '@email.notfound'>

-- AUTH_LDAP_SEARCH: This must be set when using self user registration.
+:AUTH_LDAP_SEARCH: This must be set when using self user registration.

 Authentication: OAuth